 - 2 cups mushrooms (I used shiitake), chopped*

-- 1./2 cup Thai basil cut into ribbons*
+- ½ cup Thai holy basil cut into ribbons** or Thai basil

-- Heat 1 TB oil in a non-stick pan and add the tofu.
-Cook for a few minutes on each side until browned.
-Remove from pan and set aside.
+- Heat 1 TB oil in a large pan and add the tofu.
+Cook for a few minutes on each side until golden brown.
+Remove from pan and set aside. (see tofu notes)

-- In a large saute pan, heat 1 TB oil and add onions and garlic.
+- In the same pan, heat 1 TB oil and add onions and garlic.
 Cook for 3-5 minutes until onion is translucent.

 - Add mushrooms and bok choy (as well as another TB of oil if needed) and cook until tender.

-- Mix sauce ingredients, add to pan and cook everything for a another 3-5 mintues.
+- Whisk together the sauce ingredients, add to pan and cook everything for another 3-5 minutes.

 - Fold in tofu and top with sesame seeds.